 In this blog, we’ll explore the different reasons why SEO rankings fluctuate, from algorithm tweaks to technical issues and changes in search intent.
 We’ll also share some tips on how to assess your rankings more effectively and improve your overall keyword ranking performance.
 So, let’s dive in and uncover the mysteries of organic rankings!

 What Are SEO Rankings?

-Your SEO rankings are the positions of each one the keywords or phrases that your domain appears for in search engines.
-Your rankings for any given keyword will determine how much traffic you receive from users searching for that keyword, generally, the higher you rank in the results, the more traffic you’ll get, although the number of people clicking on your result will also be influenced by other factors such as;
+Your SEO rankings are the positions of each of the keywords or phrases that your domain appears for in search engines.
+Your rankings for any given keyword will determine how much traffic you receive from users searching for that keyword, generally, the higher you rank in the results, the more traffic you’ll get, although the number of people clicking on your result will also be influenced by other factors including:

 It is not all that uncommon for rankings to go up as well as down over a period of time.
 Even following prolonged SEO work, there will be some terms that slip for a time before regaining their position.
 This can be just a few places or, in more extreme cases, dozens of rankings; so why does this happen?

 There are a number of reasons for keyword ranking fluctuation.

 - Algorithm Tweaks: Search engines constantly adjust their algorithms.
 Small changes can result in sudden drops or gains in rankings, which will level out and stabilise over time.